 Oklahoma Tax Commission Rules, Chapter 50 Income Tax Subchapter 15 Oklahoma Taxable Income Part 7.
 Credits Against Tax

-If you have questions concerning the preparation of your tax return and claiming these credits, contact your tax preparer or the Oklahoma Tax Commission at the contact information provided above.
+If you have questions concerning the preparation of your tax return and claiming these credits, contact your tax preparer or the Oklahoma Tax Commission.

 - Will this lower my taxable income or my tax liability?